Is this you? Or do you exclusively represent this speaker?

 Popular Talks

-Workshops focused on what men can do to help.
-Against a broader backdrop of societal gender imbalance, exploring the ways in which stereotypes and expectations present challenges to men as well as women and deconstructing some of the myths and misconceptions that might prevent men from being part of positive change.
-An active look at practical, positive action male allies can take to shift stereotypes, support survivors and create change in their own sphere.
+What can men in the workplace, at every level, from junior employees to the C-suite, do to help advance gender equality?
+Against a broader backdrop of societal inequality, this talk focuses on the importance of allyship, bystander action and a cohesive culture in which all employees play a positive role in improving culture and tackling inequality.
+Laura explores the ways in which stereotypes and expectations hold us all back and deconstructing some of the myths and misconceptions that might prevent people from becoming part of positive change.
+An active look at practical, positive action allies can take to shift stereotypes, support survivors and create change in their own sphere.

-A journey inside the secretive online world of the ‘manosphere’, lifting the lid on over 2 years of undercover research, infiltrating communities from incels and men’s rights activists to pickup artists and ‘men going their own way’.
-A comprehensive overview of this little-understood form of extremism, including close examination of radicalisation and recruitment techniques, particularly impacting vulnerable young people, and some of the ways in which teachers, parents and law enforcement can recognise potential red flags and play a positive role in supporting young people who might be at risk.
+A journey inside the secretive online world of the ‘manosphere,’ this talk is the result of 2 years of exhaustive undercover research during which Laura infiltrates communities from incels and men’s rights activists to pickup artists and ‘men going their own way.’
+A comprehensive overview of this little-understood form of extremism, including close examination of radicalisation and recruitment techniques, particularly impacting vulnerable young people.
+Laura highlights some of the ways in which teachers, parents and law enforcement can recognise potential red flags and play a positive role in supporting young people who might be at risk.

 Books